Inflectra/rapise-documentation/docs/Intro/framework.md

 ### Dropdowns.xlsx

-Shared Libraries and Shared Functions more powerful with pre-defined [dropdowns](../Guide/rvl_editor.md#param-dropdowns).
-For example, you may have a function `NavigateToModule` used across your framework and switching to an application module.
-Since we have fixed number of modules in the app (it may be a big number, but still fixed) we may define a dropdown list to make it easier for test creator to navigate without risk of doing a typo and without loss of time to find correct naming.
+Shared Libraries and Shared Functions are more powerful with pre-defined [dropdowns](../Guide/rvl_editor.md#param-dropdowns).
+For example, you may have a `NavigateToModule` function used across your framework to switch to an application module.
+Since the app has a fixed number of modules (it may be a large number, but it is still fixed), you can define a dropdown list.
+This makes it easier for the test creator to select a module, reducing the risk of typos and saving time searching for the correct name.

 ![Param Dropdown](../Guide/img/framework_dropdowns.png)

 #### Dropdowns for Page Objects

 In Rapise 8.3, we’ve introduced support for a local Dropdowns.xlsx file for [Page Objects](../Guide/Frameworks/pageobjects.md).
-This is particularly useful because Page Objects created in [Framework Mode](../Guide/Frameworks/frameworks.md) can be shared across multiple frameworks, and there may also be [Public Page Objects](../Guide/Frameworks/pageobjects.md#public-page-objects).
+This is particularly useful because Page Objects created in [Framework Mode](../Guide/Frameworks/frameworks.md) can be shared across multiple frameworks, and there can also be [Public Page Objects](../Guide/Frameworks/pageobjects.md#public-page-objects).

 ### Config.xlsx

-There is a [Config](../Libraries/Global.md#SetConfigPath) file, that may be used for further [Global.GetProperty](../Libraries/Global.md#getproperty) and [Global.SetProperty](/Libraries/Global/#setproperty).
-This is an easy way to read and store various input configuration data: logins, URLs as well as output data (i.e. Internal Invoice ID used in the subsequent test cases).
+There is a [Config](../Libraries/Global.md#SetConfigPath) file that can be used with [Global.GetProperty](../Libraries/Global.md#getproperty) and [Global.SetProperty](/Libraries/Global/#setproperty).
+This is an easy way to read and store various input configuration data, such as logins and URLs, as well as output data (e.g., an Internal Invoice ID used in subsequent test cases).

 It is also explained in [this](https://youtu.be/GDbRA2WyQfQ?list=PL1GncVUgF5nsawBrTNYbBY-eUnccO5YZj&t=534) video.

 ### Data.xlsx

-It is typical implement some test cases as [data driven](../Intro/ddt.md).
-And framework is a great place for storing the shared data files - usually `.xlsx` spreadsheets.
-Rapise has built in capabilities for [creating](../Guide/test_files_dialog.md#context-menu-folder) and [editing](../Guide/spreadsheet_editor.md) such spreadsheets.
+It is typical to implement some test cases as [data-driven](../Intro/ddt.md).
+A framework is a great place for storing shared data files, which are usually `.xlsx` spreadsheets.
+Rapise has built-in capabilities for [creating](../Guide/test_files_dialog.md#context-menu-folder) and [editing](../Guide/spreadsheet_editor.md) these spreadsheets.

 ### Global Objects

-It is useful to have one or more application specific [global objects](../Guide/global_objects.md), sharing functionality needed by majority of test cases in your framework.
-It may do anything, starting from login and navigation and up to string formatting or text validation.
+It is useful to have one or more application-specific [global objects](../Guide/global_objects.md) that share functionality needed by the majority of test cases in your framework.
+They can do anything, from login and navigation to string formatting or text validation.

 ![Global Object](../Guide/img/framework_global_object.png)

 ### Libraries

-One may define a [custom library](../Guide/custom_libraries.md) containing common functions, global objects or even rules for [test playback](../Guide/playback.md), [object learning](../Guide/object_learning.md) and [test recording](../Guide/recording.md).
+You can define a [custom library](../Guide/custom_libraries.md) containing common functions, global objects, or even rules for [test playback](../Guide/playback.md), [object learning](../Guide/object_learning.md), and [test recording](../Guide/recording.md).

 ### Sharing JS Files

-Simple way to have common shared logic is to have a common `User.js` [file](../Guide/defining_functions.md#in-userjs) defining some functions.
+A simple way to have common shared logic is to have a `User.js` [file](../Guide/defining_functions.md#in-userjs) that defines common functions.

-For more complex cases, you may have additional `.js` files and [include](https://www.inflectra.com/Support/KnowledgeBase/KB308.aspx) them in tests.
+For more complex cases, you can have additional `.js` files and [include](https://www.inflectra.com/Support/KnowledgeBase/KB308.aspx) them in your tests.

 ### Profiles

-Local [Web](/Guide/browser_settings/#local-browser-profiles) or [Mobile](/Guide/mobile_settings_dialog/#local-mobile-profiles) Profiles makes it easier to configure the browsers for the whole framework.
+Local [Web](/Guide/browser_settings/#local-browser-profiles) or [Mobile](/Guide/mobile_settings_dialog/#local-mobile-profiles) Profiles make it easier to configure the browsers for the entire framework.

 ### WebAppProfile.json

-For web tests the [WebAppProfile](../Guide/web_app_profile.md) may greatly improve the speed and quality of recording.
-The profile may be defined on the framework root and thus be effective when working on all the contained sub-tests.
+For web tests, the [WebAppProfile](../Guide/web_app_profile.md) can greatly improve the speed and quality of recording.
+The profile can be defined on the framework root, making it effective when working on all its sub-tests.

 ## See Also